racehub/om-bootstrap/README.md

 [![Clojars Project](http://clojars.org/racehub/om-bootstrap/latest-version.svg)](http://clojars.org/racehub/om-bootstrap)

+You can find more detailed information on how to configure your Clojurescript project to use Om-Bootstrap on the documentation site's [Getting Started section](http://om-bootstrap.herokuapp.com/getting-started).

 **This is an alpha release.
 The API and organizational structure are subject to change.
 Comments and contributions are much appreciated.**